 3. Customers who want to speak to the supervisors

-This one puts agents in a difficult spot because this only happens when the customer is convinced that the agent in question cannot sort their issues.
-This indicates a failure of the company’s knowledge, or a badly structured call script.
-Either way, supervisors rarely hold solutions that are hidden from call center specialists – and this is more lost time, and money.
+This one puts agents in a difficult spot because this only happens when the customer is convinced that the agent in question cannot sort out their issues.
+This indicates a failure of the company’s knowledge or a badly structured call script.
+Either way, supervisors rarely hold solutions that are hidden from call center specialists – and this is more lost time and money.

 1. Adopting active listening

 Customers’ concerns or queries need to be heard.
 This should be actively preached and practiced within every organization to improve customer experience.
 Active listening will allow you to gather knowledge relating to your most common customer complaints, giving you the ability to handle your customers better in the future as well.

 A knowledge base will keep agents updated about different customers and their unique requirements, preparing them beforehand for the interaction ahead.

 Empathy does come naturally most of the time – but it is also an acquired skill.
 Customer service begins with empathy as an inability to see things through their eyes will lead to an inability to solve their problems, or even understand them.